pachyderm/docs-content/2.3.x/reference/pipeline-spec.md

 `/pfs/inputA/...` or `/pfs/inputB/...`, but never both at the same time.
 When you write code to address this behavior, make sure that your code first determines which input directory is present.
-Starting with Pachyderm 1.5.3, we recommend that you give your inputs the same `Name`.
+Starting with {{%productName%}} 1.5.3, we recommend that you give your inputs the same `Name`.
 That way your code only needs to handle data being present in that directory.
 This only works if your code does not need to be aware of which of the underlying inputs the data comes from.